Sensing#

 In this example, the 123 Robot will only start moving when the Sound button is pressed.

-Image illustrating the Reset Timer block for the IQ Brain, showing a timer reset after a 2-second wait.
+Image illustrating the Reset Timer block for the Brain, showing a timer reset after a 2-second wait.

 Gyro Sensing#